-Offering students at our Greenville, SC school a unique educational experience, including International Baccalaureate (IB) programs and a challenging college preparatory curriculum, CCES has become synonymous with academic excellence throughout the area.
+Offering students a unique educational experience, including International Baccalaureate (IB) programs and a challenging college preparatory curriculum, CCES has become synonymous with academic excellence throughout the area.

 In the Lower School we do more than build a foundation of basic skills.
 Through the thematic and inquiry-based learning of the International Baccalaureate Primary Years Program (PYP), our studentsí curiosity expands.
 They learn how to learn, research, work together in groups, and present their knowledge to an audience of parents and peers.
 At the conclusion of fourth grade, they present an Exhibition displaying their abilities to learn independently, present their ideas through writing, speaking, art, and music, and translate knowledge into action.
 And they do it with excitement and pride in their work.

 In the Middle School, the CCES experience emphasizes unique learning opportunities adapted to the intellectual, social, and physical abilities of adolescents.
 Skills that help students excel academically and personally - such as leadership, critical-thinking, creativity, and team building - are emphasized across diverse subject areas.
 And, with a number of carefully planned beyond-the-campus programs, bountiful extracurricular options, yearlong service learning projects, and other pivotal middle school opportunities, students are able to engage in activities that enhance their academic studies while encouraging their personal development.